Learn From My Failures

 The internet was just starting to really take off…

-I discovered the secrets of search and pay per click (PPC) marketing before we all knew just how big this Google thingy was going to get.
+I discovered the secrets of SEO and PPC marketing before we all knew just how big this Google thingy was going to get.
 Back then, you could buy clicks on the keyword “roofing” from Google AdWords for .05 cents each in the #1 position.

 Today, I have to use every tip, trick and strategy I’ve ever learned while closely monitoring every dollar, just to keep my pay per click spending on roofing lead generation as affordable as possible… But, we’re never going back to a nickel a click.
 Never!